RedisLabs/raft/docs/Using.md

 Introduction
 ===============

-This document contains examples about how to integrate Raft library.
+This document contains examples of how to integrate the Raft library.

 > :bulb: In the code snippets, error handling is skipped.
 You should check the return code of the library functions all the time.

+> :bulb: In the code snippets, functions that need to be implemented by the application will use the "app_" prefix. e.g. app_function()

 Implementing callbacks
 ----------------

 Raft library only provides core raft logic.
-Application should implement some set of callbacks to provide networking and storage.
+The application should implement some set of callbacks for networking and storage.

 ### Raft library callbacks
 You provide your callbacks to the Raft server using `raft_set_callbacks()`.
-Application must implement all the mandatory callbacks.
+The application must implement all the mandatory callbacks.
 You can find more detailed info in the `raft.h`.

 ```c
 typedef struct